Ronna McDaniel: Fundraising efforts

 In 2018, McDaniel spent up to six hours daily calling donors.
 Under McDaniel's leadership, the RNC had what The Washington Post described as "a huge financial edge heading into the 2018 midterm elections".
 As of January 2018, the RNC had almost $40 million banked while the Democratic National Committee had $6.3 million.
 As of July 17, the Republican National Committee had raised about $213 million for the election cycle with $50.7 million in cash on hand and no debt.
 In comparison, the Democratic National Committee raised $101 million during the same period.
 After many white suburban female voters switched to vote for Democrats in the 2018 midterm elections, McDaniel said that the party would engage in a "deep data dive" to learn why.

+LGBT rights

+In 2021, McDaniel issued a statement supporting and celebrating LGBT Pride Month, but she did not issue a similar statement in 2022 and 2023 following backlash from social conservatives.
+McDaniel had also announced the creation of the RNC Pride Coalition in coordination with the Log Cabin Republicans, a group of LGBTQ Republicans.
+Following the backlash, she apologized for not communicating the initiative prior to the announcement and clarified that the Pride Coalition does not change the GOP's platform on same-sex marriage.
+McDaniel also said that the initiative was not advocating for any policy issue or change to the platform.
+She faced calls to resign from some state-level Republican leadership.
+The RNC dismissed the calls for her to resign.